jcgertig/rn-router/README.md

 # Change Log:

+ - _2.2.2_ : Small fixes for None transition and default transition.

  - _2.2.1_ : Small performance improvement around try to navigate to the current route.
  And add a transition to remove gestures from a transition.